By Dr Rob Marshall

 Marek’s Disease also causes increased susceptibility (immunosuppression) to other diseases, so that an excessive number of sickly pullets must also beassumed to have Marek’s Disease until proven otherwise as this virus mostly affects immature females rather than male birds.
 Look for pullets with signs of weakness, pale combs and wattles, not eating, diarrhea and generally poor doers as signals for Marek’s Disease.
-Prevention of environmental stress factors from a very young age (refer to the article “Raising Chickens from Eggs” in this section for details of this method for preventing Marek’s Disease.
+Prevention of environmental stress factors from a very young age is important for preventing Marek's Disease (refer to the article “Raising Chickens from Eggs” in this section for details of this method).

-Mareks Disease may also look like a respiratory disease as seen in this gaping bird.
+Marek's Disease may also look like a respiratory disease as seen in this gaping bird (left).
 Some birds may gasp and show respiratory distress that makes us think we are looking at a respiratory disease such as Aspergillosis, ILT, Infectious bronchitis or even the wet form of Fowl Pox.